YangZhou91/YangZhou91.github.io/_posts/2014-09-30-upgrade-ruby-with-rvm.md

 ---
 layout: post
-title: "Upgrade Ruby with RVM on MacOS"
+title: "Upgrade Ruby, and Rails with RVM on MacOS"
 description: ""
 category:
 tags: []